bestia-dev/GuitaraokeLeader/README.md

 There is no escape to use Android Studio for Android development.
 I use it on Win10.
 I attached my Lenovo tablet over USB.
 On the tablet in `Settings`-`About tablet` I clicked 7 times on the `Build number`.
 That enables the `Developer options`.
 Then in `Developer Options` I enabled `Stay awake` and `USB debugging`.
 I needed to try with different USB cables to make it work.
 Finally it shows in Android Studio in the Toolbar in `Running devices` before the `Run` button.
-I use an old Lenovo tablet with Android 6.0 (API level 23) and a Samsung A50 Android 11.0 (API level 30).
+I use a Samsung A50 Android 11.0 (API level 30).

 ## Local network